ASHWAGANDHA

 HABITAT

-The plant prefers rich, dry to medium moisture, neutral drained soils in full sun.
+Prefers rich, dry to medium moisture, well drained soil in full sun

 -